-Sharon is an investigative journalist, currently covering Alberta, Canada, for The Narwhal.
-Her essays, interviews, and long-form nonfiction have been published by The Walrus, Harper’s, The Tyee, and Maisonneuve, among others.
+Sharon is an award-winning investigative journalist and the Prairies bureau chief for The Narwhal.
+Her freelance work has also been published by The Walrus, Harper’s, The Tyee, J-Source, Alberta Views, and Maisonneuve, among others.

-For more than five years, Sharon has also worked as a Canadian-based freelance editor, fact-checker, and copy-editor.
-She has contributed fact-checking and research to Harper's Magazine, VICE Magazine (where she was named an 'Employee of the Month' in March 2014), and to investigative features with The Investigative Fund at The Nation Institute, in collaboration with The Washington Post Magazine, Politico, The Huffington Post Highline, and many others.
+Sharon has also worked as a Canada-based freelance researcher, fact-checker, and copy-editor.
+She has worked with Harper's Magazine, The Intercept, VICE Magazine (where she was named an 'Employee of the Month'), and The Investigative Fund at The Nation Institute, in collaboration with The Washington Post Magazine, Politico, Reveal, The Huffington Post Highline, and many others.
 For a full list of publications where Sharon has contributed research, head over here.

 She graduated from the University of Alberta with a degree in Environmental Economics, and from Lunds Universitet (in Sweden) with a Master's in Economic History.
-If you want to read about some of her travels, she has had blogs (of varying quality) on canoeing down the Mississippi River, working in India, and cycling to Mexico from Canada.
+If you want to read about some of her travels, she has had blogs (of varying — and quite poor — quality) on canoeing down the Mississippi River, working in India, and cycling to Mexico from Canada.